vuepress/core/docs/guide/bundler.md

 When using the [vuepress](https://www.npmjs.com/package/vuepress) package, Vite bundler is installed and used automatically.

-If you want to use Webpack bundler instead, you can switch to [vuepress-webpack](https://www.npmjs.com/package/vuepress-webpack) package:
+If you want to use Webpack bundler instead, you can remove it and install the [vuepress-webpack](https://www.npmjs.com/package/vuepress-webpack) package instead:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>